 none |

-Monitor subdomains (even if main policy is reject) |
+Monitor subdomains only (even if the main domain is set to reject) |

 quarantine |

-Quarantine subdomain failures |
+Send subdomain failures to spam |

 reject |

-Reject subdomain failures |
+Block subdomain failures entirely |

-pct= — Percentage
+pct= — Percentage to Apply the Policy To

 Common Record Examples